 Facing the decision of Short Sale vs Foreclosure in Miami?
 You’re not alone.
-I’ve seen countless local homeowners wrestle with these two paths when mortgage payments spiral out of control.
+Homeowners across the region have encountered this situation multiple times when their mortgage payments become unmanageable.
 Let me walk you through the differences, impacts, and what actually matters here in South Florida.
 If you need to sell my house fast in Miami, getting a handle on these options could save you years of financial headaches.

 TL;DR: